JustHumanz/Go-Simp/README.md

 ----

 ## Introduction
-A simple VTuber bot to serve notification Fanart(Twitter,Bilibili) and Livestream(Youtube,Bilibili)
+A simple VTuber bot which pings you or your roles if any new Videos, Fanarts, or Livestreams and Upcoming streams of VTubers are posted!
 for setup see at [Guide](https://github.com/JustHumanz/Go-Simp/blob/master/Guide.md)

 ## Simple Setup